Freedom of Speech (painting): Production

 An early draft had Hess surrounded by others sitting squarely around him.
-Hess felt the depiction had a more natural look, Rockwell objected, "It was too diverse, it went every which way and didn't settle anywhere or say anything."
-He felt the upward view from the bench level was more dramatic.
-Rockwell explained to Yates at the Post that he had to start Freedom of Speech from scratch after an early attempt because he had overworked it.
-Twice he almost completed the work only to feel it was lacking.
-Eventually, he was able to produce the final version with the speaker as the subject rather than the assembly.
-For the accompanying essay, Post editor Ben Hibbs chose novelist and dramatist Booth Tarkington, who was a Pulitzer Prize winner.
-People who purchased war bonds during the Second War Bond Drive received a full-color set of reproductions of the Four Freedoms that had a commemorative cover with Freedom of Speech on it.
+Hess felt the depiction had a more natural look, but Rockwell objected: "It was too diverse, it went every which way and didn't settle anywhere or say anything."
+In the final version, Rockwell decided on an upward view from the bench level, and focused on the speaker as the subject rather than the assembly.

 Essay

-Tarkington's accompanying essay published in the February 20, 1943 issue of The Saturday Evening Post was really a fable or parable in which youthful Adolf Hitler and youthful Benito Mussolini meet in the Alps in 1912.
+For the accompanying essay, Post editor Ben Hibbs chose novelist and dramatist Booth Tarkington, who was a Pulitzer Prize winner.
+Tarkington's accompanying essay published in the February 20, 1943, issue of The Saturday Evening Post was really a fable or parable in which a youthful Adolf Hitler and a youthful Benito Mussolini meet in the Alps in 1912.
 During the fictional meeting both men describe plans to secure dictatorships in their respective countries via the suppression of freedom of speech.